Works and planning

 View of the project reference design looking north-east towards Geitz Road, Southbrook.

 Route Alignment History

-Inland Rail has undergone a progressive route development and selection process since 2006, each stage refining the focus on what is required to deliver the Inland Rail project.
+Inland Rail has undergone a progressive route development and selection process since 2006, with each stage refining the focus on what is required to deliver Inland Rail.

 March 29, 2021

 Indigenous artwork takes pride of place in Toowoomba office

 Respect and recognition are key aspects of our ongoing engagement with the Traditional Custodians of the land on which Inland Rail will be built and operated.
 This month, the Toowoomba office proudly installed Continuous Connection by Western Wakka Wakka artist Belinda Smith.
 The artwork symbolises the tracks of Belinda’s ancestors who left their footprints on country for future generations.

 In the nets with the Yelarbon Yellow Bellies

 Last month, we caught up with the Yelarbon Yellow Bellies Cricket Club who recently purchased portable cricket nets with a grant from the Inland Rail Community Sponsorships and Donations program.